jdcloudcom/en/documentation/Networking/VPN/Introduction/Restrictions.md

 * Do not support path MTU discovery;

 #### Compatible with Client

-List of clients passing the test:
+###### List of clients passing the test:
 * Hardware Device:
   - Cisco IOS 15.0(or later) software；
   - HUAWEI USG6500 Series Firewall;
+  - H3C MSR800；
+  - Juniper SRX12.1X47-D20.7 Virtual Firewall:
 * Open Source VPN Solutions: strongSwan and others;
 * VPN products from other public cloud manufacturers;

-"List of clients failing the connectivity test:"
+###### List of clients failing the connectivity test:
-  * Sangfor Hardware Device or Gateway Image.
-Because JD Cloud VPN is a IPsec based on route and Sangfor devices only support policy-based IPsec, some problems occurred during stage 2 of tunnel negotiation, causing failure to the test on connectivity.
-To deal with the problem, communication with colleagues in Sangfor relevant departments has been carried out and the parties will update their own software versions in a short term so as to support VPN connectivity between them.
+* Sangfor Hardware Device or Gateway Image: As JD Cloud & AI VPN is configured with IPsec channel based on routing, while Sangfor mainstream devices only support policy-based IPsec channels.
+There are some problems occurred during stage 2 of tunnel negotiation, resulting in the failure of the negotiation and successful establishment of the tunnel, and therefore, the test on connectivity failed.
+To deal with the problem, communication with colleagues in Sangfor relevant departments has been carried out and the parties will update their own software versions in a short term so as to realize VPN connectivity between them.

 #### Related Resources Quota for VPN